Fan art

-Fan art or fanart is artwork created by fans of a work of fiction and derived from a series character or other aspect of that work.
-They are usually done by amateur artists, semi-professionals or professionals.
-As fan labor, fan art refers to artworks that are neither created nor (normally) commissioned or endorsed by the creators of the work from which the fan art derives.
+Fan art or fanart is artwork created by fans of a work of fiction or celebrity depicting events, character, or other aspect of the work.
+As fan labor, fan art refers to artworks that are not created, commissioned, nor endorsed by the creators of the work from which the fan art derives.

 A different, older meaning of the term is used in science fiction fandom, where fan art traditionally describes original (rather than derivative) artwork related to science fiction or fantasy, created by fan artists, and appearing in low- or non-paying publications such as semiprozines or fanzines, and in the art shows of science fiction conventions.
-The Hugo Award for Best Fan Artist has been given each year since 1967 for artists who create such works.
+The Hugo Award for Best Fan Artist has been given each year since 1967 to artists who create such works.
 Like the term fan fiction (although to a lesser extent), this traditional meaning is now sometimes confused with the more recent usage described above.

 Forms

 Fan art can take many forms.
-In addition to traditional paintings and drawings and digital art, fan artists may also create conceptual, sculpture, video art, livestreams, web banners, avatars, collages, graphic designs or web-based animations, as well as photo collages, posters, artistic representations of quotes from a work or artistic representations of characters in new contexts or in contexts that are in keeping with the original series.
+In addition to traditional paintings, drawings, and digital art, fan artists may also create conceptual works, sculptures, video art, livestreams, web banners, avatars, graphic designs, web-based animations, photo collages, and posters, Fan art includes artistic representations of pre-existing characters both in new contexts and in contexts that are keeping with the original work.

 The broad availability of digital image processing and the Internet, as well as text-to-image generators, has greatly increased the scope and potential reach of fan art.
 American TV producer Bryan Konietzko wrote in 2013: